e-picas/dev-tools/README.md

     ~$ tar -xvf master.tar.gz
     ~$ cp dev-tools-master/devtools.sh path/to/your/project/bin/ \
         && cp -R dev-tools-master/devtools-actions path/to/your/project/bin \
-        && cp -R dev-tools-master/bash-library path/to/your/project/bin \
+        && cp -R dev-tools-master/piwi-bash-library path/to/your/project/bin \
         && cp dev-tools-master/devtools.conf path/to/your/project/
     // do not forget here to change "path/to/your/project" to fit your project ...
     ~$ chmod a+x path/to/your/project/bin/devtools.sh

-If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, you can avoid duplicate following the configuration procedure described in next chapter.
+If you already use the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) in your project, you can avoid duplicate following the configuration procedure described in next chapter.

 ### Global install